-Correlative conjunction is the grammarian’s fancy term for a pair of conjunctions that join two matching sentence parts, such as not only…but also and both…and.
-The trick with these conjunctions is the sentence parts they join must be structured the same way.
+Correlative conjunction is the grammarian’s fancy term for a pair of conjunctions that join two matching sentence parts, such as not only … but also and both … and.
+When these conjunctions appear in your writing, you want to ensure the sentence parts they join are structured the same way.
 For example:

 Not only was I sick, but I was also tired.

 He not only will call but will also send flowers.

 Both she and I have completed the coursework.

 In the first example, both parts of the sentence have a subject-verb structure.
 Our second example has conjunctions that are joining two verb phrases: will call and will send flowers.
 If you’re going to use not only, be sure to follow it with but also (or but … as well or but … too).

 In the third example, both … and are joining she and I, subject pronouns for the verb have completed.
 The last example has conjunctions that are joining two adjectives describing book: long and complicated.
 In these cases, you could choose to drop both: